Brotherhood (Ukrainian political party)

-Korchynskyi himself calls "Brotherhood" a "philosophical circle".

 History

+The party was registered by the Ministry of Justice on 5 August 2004.
 In 2004, some political observers linked Dmytro Korchynskyi's "Brotherhood" with the name of Viktor Medvedchuk and his then party SDPU(o).
 Oleksiy Arestovych became the deputy chairman of the party.

 Thus, in "Medvedchuk's dungeons" sent out in March 2004, instructions were given to cover in detail the "Brotherhood" action in the mass media and to present angry comments by Leonid Kuchma and Viktor Yanukovych, but to ignore opposition speeches and not to show flags with the words "YES Yushchenko".
-Another time, when an attempt was made in the prisons to accuse Yushchenko and Yulia Tymoshenko of the seizure of the An-124 "Ruslan" aircraft in Canada, representatives of the "Brotherhood" fought with law enforcement officers near the Canadian embassy in Ukraine.
+Another time, when an attempt was made in the prisons to accuse Viktor Yushchenko and Yulia Tymoshenko of the seizure of the An-124 "Ruslan" aircraft in Canada, representatives of the "Brotherhood" fought with law enforcement officers near the Canadian embassy in Ukraine.

 On March 31, 2004, members of the "Brotherhood" poured glue and water on George Soros, shouting: "Soros, get out of Ukraine, you will not succeed".
 Later they tried to throw eggs at his car.
 In response to this situation, George Soros gave the following assessment: "I am surprised that 1+1 gives the air to a person who controls a group of hooligans" - referring to the head of the "Brotherhood" Dmitry Korchinsky (who hosted the "Prote" program).

-In July 2004, the "Brotherhood" helped organize a strike at the Zatoka Shipyard, which was co-owned by the deputy chief of staff of "Our Ukraine" Davyd Zhvania.
+In July 2004, the "Brotherhood" helped organize a strike at the Zatoka Shipyard, which was co-owned by the deputy chief of staff of "Our Ukraine", Davyd Zhvania.

 On September 23, 2004, representatives of the "Brotherhood" broke into the building of the Central Election Commission with the demand to open polling stations in Transnistria.
 As a result of the clash with the CEC guards, one of the guards received a head injury, and some windows were left without glass.
-The next day, Yurii Karmazin assessed this event as an order by the authorities to destabilize the situation in the country..
+The next day, Yurii Karmazin assessed this event as an order by the authorities to destabilize the situation in the country.